baites/baites.github.io/_posts/2017-12-11-are-closures-trivial.md

 }
 {% endhighlight %}

 The problem with this code is that its behavior is undefined.
 This is because *context* is captured by reference, and *context* value is destroyed as soon as *CreateMethods(...)* returns, resulting in a closure with a dangling reference.
 This is commonly summarized by saying in C++ **closure do no extend variables lifetime**[^4].
-You can pass the variable by copy, but in that case, those changes done using *setContext(...)* only affects its local copy of *context*, and it is not possible to retrieve a copy of its value by calling *getContext()*.
+You can pass the variable by copy, but in that case, those changes are done using *setContext(...)* only affects its local copy of *context*, and it is not possible to retrieve a copy of its value by calling *getContext()*.
 In short, capturing by value does not allow sharing a reference to the value of *context* between closures!

 I wrote two versions of closures with dangling references  [BrokenSharedContextClosures1.C](https://github.com/baites/examples/blob/master/idioms/c%2B%2B/BrokenSharedContextClosures1.C) and [BrokenSharedContextClosures2.C](https://github.com/baites/examples/blob/master/idioms/c%2B%2B/BrokenSharedContextClosures2.C).
-These programs crash very differently based on my tests, even though they are essentially the same.
-I follow what is actually happening to input object by using a **LifetimeProbe** object like the one introduced for python examples in the previous post[^2].
+These programs crash very differently based on my tests, even though they are mostly the same.
+I follow what is happening to input object by using a **LifetimeProbe** object like the one introduced for python examples in the previous post[^2].

-The fact that C++ do not extend the lifetime of the variables captured by a closure is not a limitation of the language.
-It is directly related to the fact C++ does not have a garbage collector.
-This does not mean that we cannot almost trivially emulate one using for example smart pointers.
+The fact that C++ does not extend the lifetime of the variables captured by closure is not a limitation of the language but related to the fact C++ does not have a garbage collector.
+This does not mean that we cannot almost trivially emulate one using, for example, smart pointers.
 Take a look at the code below in where context is a *shared pointer* to a new value.

 {% highlight cpp %}
 #include <functional>